 Clay and Paper Theatre presents the 23rd Annual Night of Dread Festival, from October 6th to 29th, a month-long series of free, public, hands-on workshops, culminating in a theatrical pageant, with giant puppets, fire spinners, stilters & live music.

 At this much loved, family friendly, multi-arts festival, Clay and Paper Theatre invites Davenport residents to call on, mock and banish their small fears and their big fears for their community and the world.
 Through engaging art making opportunities, puppetry, pageantry, music and ritual, we’ll face our darkest fears together.

-For the first time in 23 years, we need to ask for your crucial help to cover the costs for the Night of Dread Parade and to donate to our Dreadful Fundraiser.
+For the first time in 23 years, we need to ask for your crucial help to cover the costs for the Night of Dread Festival and to donate to our Dreadful Fundraiser.
 When you donate to this incredible event, your generosity directly supports local artists and impacts community well-being.David Anderson, Founding Artistic Director, Clay and Paper Theatre

 Don’t forget, the dress code for the event is black and white and most dreadful!Tamara Romanchuk, Co-Artistic Director, Clay and Paper Theatre

-Where’s the Parade?
+Where’s the Pageant?

 Due to ongoing renovations, the Dufferin Grove Park Rink House is unavailable to us this year as a staging ground for the full Night of Dread Pageant, bonfire, installations, concerts and dance.
 Therefore, October 29th is a pageant-only celebration in Dovercourt Park (Intersection: Bartlett Ave & Fernbank Ave).Clay and Paper Theatre